Your awesome resume got your foot in the door…

 What are the most important things to remember when it comes to interviewing?

-- Do your homework- research the company/business so that you are informed about who there are- their mission, what they do, and current projects they are working on.
+- Do your homework- research the company/business so that you are informed about who they are- their mission, what they do, and current projects they are working on.

 - Prepare some questions that you will ask the interviewer(s).
-“What questions do you have” is always asked and is just as important as any of the other questions during the interview.
+“What questions do you have?” is always asked and is just as important as any of the other questions asked during the interview.
 Having questions prepared shows that you care and did your research.

 - Practice interviewing by using some of the tools listed below and answering questions with a mentor, career services, or other professional.
 I highly recommend the interview practice available through Illinois WorkNet Optimal Resume Career & Talent Suite.

 - Have answers prepared for common interview questions.
 This doesn’t mean that you have a prepared monologue but you have ideas and examples ready to go that highlight your skills and achievements.